LaunchYourVibe

 Breathes

-LaunchYourVibe T-08
+LAUNCHYOURVIBE T-08

 Space is not empty: it's structure.
 Generous spacing reduces cognitive load.
 The gaps between elements tell users which things belong together and what's a separate thought.